What measures has Mercy Ships taken to mitigate risks of infection for crew and patients?

 All crew are automatically enrolled in an evacuation and repatriation insurance policy through Talent Trust.
 Coverage for evacuation or repatriation due to COVID is included and covered in this policy.
 However, medical E&R is still subject to the governing travel regulations for any given country – meaning a COVID-positive patient can only be evacuated to a country that is allowing entry to COVID-positive travelers.

 Does Mercy Ships offer any incentives for volunteers coming in 2021?

-We know the last 18+ months has been challenging for many and flying across the world to volunteer may be more difficult than usual!
-To reduce a few barriers for volunteers this year, we have waived crew fees through the end of 2021 for all crew.
+We know the last 18+ months have been challenging for many and flying across the world to volunteer may be more difficult than usual!
+To reduce a few barriers for volunteers this year, we have waived crew fees through mid-2022 for all crew.